SonyaPinero/portfolio_site/README.md

-My simple and quick attempt at an one page site with pure jQuery and a liberal usage of display:none.
+My simple and quick attempt at an one page site with pure jQuery and a liberal dosage of display:none.